M4rtine/flickr-justified-gallery/README.md

 Correction for a better way to load user link and thumbnails path on flickr

-Correction of not loading class process when there is not enough photos
+Correction of not loading class process when there is not enough photos with PerPage parameters